Parent page: Getting Familiar with the Altium Design Environment

 - Add Project To-Do Item - add a project-level To-Do item to the panel for the active project.

 - Edit - edit the selected To-Do item.
-The Edit To-Do Item dialog will appear in which you can make the required changes.
+The Edit To-Do Item dialog will appear, allowing you to make the required changes.

 - Delete - delete the selected To-Do item from the panel.